david-w/david-w.github.io/Future_Posts/rvm.md

 `rvm use 2.2.7`

 `ruby -v` - Check which version of Ruby is loaded.

-`which ruby` - Shows the path to the
+`which ruby` - Shows the path to the Ruby that is running.

 `rvm get stable` - Upgrades rvm to the latest stable version available.